Run a Free North Carolina Warrant Search: Access Public Records

 PACER isn’t a free service, though some users may be able to ask for a fee exemption.
 Generally, PACER charges by the page for search results.13

-Various Types of Warrants in North Carolina & the Reason for Each
+Various Types of Warrants in NC & the Reason for Each

 • Arrest Warrant: When a suspect is being charged with a crime, courts typically issue an arrest warrant that allows police to detain the individual pending trial.
 In some cases, they may release a suspect on bail, while in others, the suspect remains jailed until their case closes.